Examine the social and economic development strategies of Argentina, Brazil, Paraguay, and Uruguay.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 - Visit a camp and settlement of the Landless Workers Movement (MST), a national movement of individuals struggling to obtain land for small rural family producers.
-The MST stresses cooperative and organic food production.

-Paraguay faces important challenges in terms of political and economic sustainability, with indigenous communities, peasants, and women’s social movements persistently fighting for a more inclusive country where their voices and interests can be heard.
+Paraguay faces important challenges in terms of political and economic sustainability, with indigenous and rural communities and women’s social movements persistently fighting for a more inclusive country where their voices and interests can be heard.
 In the capital, Asunción, you will study and analyze poverty, exclusion, and human rights violations.
-Throughout this five-day excursion, take advantage of SIT’s local partnership with Centro de Documentación y Estudio, one of Paraguay’s most important research institutions.
+Throughout this five-day excursion, you’ll take advantage of SIT’s local partnership with Centro de Documentación y Estudio, one of Paraguay’s most important research institutions.
 You will also visit memory sites related to past dictatorships in Paraguay and other Latin American countries.
 At the end of the excursion, you will have the opportunity to discover the amazing landscape of Iguazú Falls, the largest waterfall system in the world.

 Program in a minute-ish